binares/uxs/README.md

 *w* - emulated via streaming (l3 -> orderbook, l3 -> trades)\
 *o* - must be subscribed to `own_market`

-Test environments are currently offered for: BinanceFu, BitMEX, KrakenFu and Kucoin (Kraken also offers some sort of non-sandboxed test env).
+Test environments are currently offered for: binancefu, bitmex, krakenfu and kucoin (kraken also offers some sort of non-sandboxed test env).
 For using them add `{'test': True}` to the config, and make sure you have created a sandbox account.

 Simple usage: